maczniak/dev_diary/reading/ruminations_on_c++.md

 ## Part II Classes and inheritance

+As every C++ programmer should know, run-time polymorphism occurs *only* when a program calls a virtual function through a pointer or reference to a base-class object.
+Less obvious may be the implications of this model.
+In particular, the fact that object creation and copying are *not* run-time polymorphic profoundly affects class design.
+Thus, containers can hold only values whose types are known at compile time.<br>
+A more natural approach for C++ is to define a class whose purpose is to provide *and hide* the indirection.
+Such classes are often called *handle classes*.
+In its simplest form, a handle class lets us attach an object of a single type to an object of any type in a particular inheritance hierarchy.
+Handles therefore let us ignore the precise type with which we're dealing, while still avoiding the memory-management problems that come with pointers.

 ### Chapter 4 Checklist for class authors

+If you don't want users to be able to copy objects of a class, make the copy constructor (and probably also the assignment operator) private.
+Usually, `operator=` should return an `X&` and end by saying `return *this;` for consistency with the built-in assignment operators.
+If we free the old destination value before copying the source value, and the source and destination are the same object, then we might wind up freeing the source before we copy it.<br>
+The curious `[]` syntax comes from the effort of C++ to balance C compatibility with efficiency.
+A C++ implementation that does not wish to preempt an existing C implementtion's `malloc` must therefore implement `new` directly in terms of that `malloc`, and must not supply its own.
+Hence, the C++ library cannot necessarily figure out how large an array is when freeing that array.
+Even though `malloc` must store that size, it may store the size someplace that the C++ library cannot portably access.
+As a compromise, C++ therefore requires its users to tell the implementation whether what is being deleted is an array.<br>
+`Complex operator+(const Complex& x, const Complex& y);` Otherwise, expressions such as `x+y+z` become impossible, because `x+y` is not an lvalue and therefore may not have a non`const` reference bound to it.<br>
+Causing all classes to have virtual destructors automatically would violate the C++ philosophy of making people pay for only what they use; it would be analogous to leaving the landing gear extended all the time.

 ### Chapter 5 Surrogate classes

+`Vehicle parking_lot[1000];` In effect, we have said that `parking_lot` is a collection of `Vehicle`s, not a collection of objects of classes derived from `Vehicle`.

+In either alternative, the value of the operand of delete may be a null pointer value. / The free function causes the space pointed to by ptr to be deallocated, that is, made available for further allocation.
+If ptr is a null pointer, no action occurs. (from C++/C standards)

 ### Chapter 6 Handles: Part 1

+This chapter will examine another kind of class, typically called a *handle*, that will allow us to avoid copying objects unnecessarily, while preserving the polymorphic behavior of surrogates.
+What we need is a way to obtain some of the advantages of pointers, particularly the ability to avoid copying objects and to use objects polymorphically, while avoiding some of the disadvantages, such as the lack of safety.
+Because handles behave somewhat like pointers, people sometimes also call them *smart pointers*.
+However, handles can behave differently enough from pointers that thinking of them as just a kind of pointer is probably too restrictive.<br>
+At one point, we will show where a small change in the implementation of the handle class produces a large change in behavior.<br>
+To hide that address, we must avoid `operator->`, nd must choose explicitly which `Point` operations we want our handles to make available.<br>
+The use count cannot, of course, be part of the handle.
+Nor can the use count be part of the object.<br>
+When we come to the modification functions, however, things suddenly become interesting.
+The reason is that we must now decide whether we want our handles to have value semantics or pointer semantics.
+More generally, the difference between objects and values shows up only when we try to change the objects.

 ### Chapter 7 Handles: Part 2

 ### Chapter 8 An object-oriented program

+Whenever you need a type field, you should stop to think whether defining a set of classes related by inheritance might solve the problem more effectively.

 ### Chapter 9 Analysis of a classroom exercise: Part 1